Nikki Turner (public health advocate): Closing equity gaps

-Another report on a research study co-authored by Turner shows that foreign-born migrant children living in New Zealand have an overall lower vaccination rate than NZ-born migrant and non-migrant children.
-It was acknowledged that there needed to be an improvement in the way such data were gathered, highlighting the importance of having "better national surveillance and migrant-specific data related to vaccination coverage to help uncover health inequities among children living in NZ and inform immunisation policy and practice."
-A follow-up paper on this research highlights that to get a better understanding of migrant health, data must be disaggregated to locate hidden trends, provide information about subsets and make vulnerable groups more visible.
+Turner co-authored another report on a research study that showed foreign-born migrant children living in New Zealand had an overall lower vaccination rate than NZ-born migrant and non-migrant children.
+It was acknowledged that there needed to be an improvement in the way such data were gathered, highlighting the importance of having "better national surveillance and migrant-specific data related to vaccination coverage to help uncover health inequities among children living in NZ and inform immunisation policy and practice".
+A follow-up paper on this research highlighted that to get a better understanding of migrant health, data must be disaggregated to locate hidden trends, provide information about subsets and make vulnerable groups more visible.

 Much of Turner's research and writing has been on the importance of people getting accurate information about immunisation, particularly to reassure parents that vaccines were safe.
 Turner has been actively involved in media discussions of vaccine safety including the Meningococcal vaccine in 2004 and the cervical cancer vaccine Gardasil in 2009.

 Turner has highlighted the importance of building trust between the public and those delivering health programs, either government-funded, or at the level of general practice.
-She has noted that the decision-making process for consent can be influenced by anti-vaccination views, but while making vaccinations mandatory might be helpful, it could result in some families being less inclined to discuss their concerns openly and develop a strong sense of engagement with, and trust in healthcare professionals.
+She noted that the decision-making process for consent can be influenced by anti-vaccination views, but while making vaccinations mandatory would be helpful, there was a risk that some families might be less inclined to discuss their concerns openly, impacting engagement their with, and trust in, healthcare professionals.

 Commentary on COVID-19 in New Zealand

 In May 2020, Turner, speaking as director for the Immunisation Advisory Centre, supported the use of a vaccine in managing the COVID-19 pandemic in New Zealand and highlighted that it was important to avoid issues of equity of access across the world by privileging the wealthier nations.
-She concurred with other experts that the vaccine was a key component in responding to the virus and cautioned against unrealistic hopes that it would happen quickly in New Zealand because of supply issues and prioritisation of the administration to the most vulnerable, and those at "heightened risk of infections like border workers and health staff."
+She concurred with other experts that the vaccine was a key component in responding to the virus and cautioned against unrealistic hopes that it would happen quickly in New Zealand because of supply issues and prioritisation of the administration to the most vulnerable, and those at "heightened risk of infections like border workers and health staff".

 When New Zealand confirmed the purchase of the Pfizer COVID-19 vaccine, Turner said that while the country had access to both clinical and "real world" data, and was well situated to approve it, there was no need to rush the process.
 She noted that because there was little "severe illness and death from this disease" in New Zealand, the country was in the privileged position of being able to "scrutinise the science, watch how the vaccine rollout goes for other countries."
 To Turner, the rollout of a vaccine in New Zealand would be planned and sequential, aiming ultimately for widespread community vaccination.